 Just what is payroll?

-Usually, “payroll” refers to the regular process of paying your employees and withholding employment-related taxes.
-That means you’ve got to:
+Payroll is defined as the regular process of paying your employees and withholding employment-related taxes.
+It generally includes the following steps:

-- Figure out how much you owe employees
+- Figuring out how much you owe employees

-- Deliver everyone a paycheck and a pay stub
+- Delivering everyone a paycheck and a pay stub